Tzi Ma: Television

-He is also known for his recurring role as Cheng Zhi, the head of security for the Chinese Consulate (Los Angeles), on the television series 24, first appearing in the series's fourth season and reprising the role in 24: Live Another Day.
+Ma had a recurring role as Cheng Zhi, the head of security for the Chinese Consulate (Los Angeles), on the television series 24, first appearing in the series's fourth season and reprising the role in 24: Live Another Day.
 He also voiced Bàba Ling, Francine's adoptive father, in the animated TV series American Dad!

 He also had a role in the first season of Martial Law as Lee "Nemesis" Hei, first major antagonist and Sammo Law's arch-nemesis.

 Ma's other TV credits include guest appearances on MacGyver, Walker, Texas Ranger, Law & Order, ER, Boomtown, Commander in Chief, Chicago Hope, The Unit, Star Trek: The Next Generation, L.A.
 Law, NYPD Blue, Millennium, Fringe, Cold Case, NCIS: Los Angeles, Hawaii Five-0, Lie to Me, The Cosby Show, Grey's Anatomy, Agents of S.H.I.E.L.D., and Hell on Wheels.
 Ma also had a voice role in the video game Sleeping Dogs.
 He also appeared on the ABC series Once Upon a Time as "The Dragon".
 He also appeared as a zen master on the USA series Satisfaction.

 He appeared as General Onoda in the Amazon show The Man In The High Castle and as Tao on AMC’s Hell On Wheels.
 In July 2018, it was announced that Ma was cast in the recurring role of Mr. Young on the Netflix series Wu Assassins.

 In 2020, Ma was cast as a series regular in The CW's modern reboot of Kung Fu (1972).
-The show was renewed for a second season spring 2021.
+The show was renewed for a second season in May 2021.